 Unique, the Modernist garden is fun, lively, and full of non-traditional shapes.
 In fact, to my husband, it was instantly reminiscent of a classic California backyard when he was growing up.
 From the kidney-shaped swimming pool to the Cape Cod chairs.

-Productive Collection at Hamilton Gardens
+Productive collection at Hamilton Gardens

 The productive collection represents different aspects of the relationship between people and plants.
 Impressively, the food grown here is donated to Kaivolution Food Rescue.
 This charity helps feed local people in need by providing fresh food.